neelsmith/ancsci/S20/ghpages/index.md

 ## Staying in touch

+If you can't get online, you can [connect to group meetings or drop-in hours by phone](phone-option/).

-### Scheduled Google Meets
+### Scheduled class meetings with Zoom

--  link for [class meetings](https://meet.google.com/ojf-hqdm-hif) (group meets and drop-in workshops during regular TTh 9:30-10:45 time slot)
+-  link for [class meetings](https://holycross.zoom.us/j/945550209) (group meets and drop-in workshops during regular TTh 9:30-10:45 time slot) (meeting ID 945 550 209)

--  link for [drop-in hours](https://meet.google.com/pma-avfd-bzj) (M-Th, 3:00-4:00 eastern times).
-If you don't have internet access, you can drop in by audio from this phone number +1 786-408-0970, plus the 9-digit PIN: 129 652 992.
+### Drop-in hours

+-  link for [drop-in hours](https://holycross.zoom.us/j/728661510) (M-Th, 3:00-4:00 eastern times; meeting ID 728 661 510).
+Phone options for drop-in hours if you can't get on line: